-More than forty years later former All-Star pitcher Bill Lee still insists that the Boston Red Sox should have won the 1975 World Series against the Cincinnati Reds.
+More than forty-five years later former All-Star pitcher Bill Lee still insists that the Boston Red Sox should have won the 1975 World Series against the Cincinnati Reds.
 “We were a better team than the Reds, we outscored them [30-29], and we outplayed them,” Bill says.

 “In fact” he continues, “we should have won that Series in six games.
 Can you imagine the celebration if Fisk’s Game Six home run had been the World Series winner?”